Share this article

 How to respond to your dog’s stare

 As dogs use eye contact to communicate how they’re feeling, it’s important that pet parents and sitters respond in the correct manner.
-Remember that eye contact can be seen as aggressive for our pooch pals, so only meet their gaze if they seem comfortable with the situation.
+Remember that eye contact can be seen as aggressive for our pooch pals, so only meet their gaze if they seem comfortable with the situation, and don’t stare them out.
 Welcome them into your arms if they’re looking for some love, pander to their wants and needs (within reason, of course) if they’re asking for something, and keep them in the loop if they just want to find out what’s going on.

 How to get your dog to stop staring